mahoney1/docs/commercialpaper-query-tutorial.md

 [Issue message](docs/pics/redeem-output.png)

 ## Step 6.
-Launch the sample MagnetoCorp Client query application
+Launch the sample Digibank Client query application

-1. From a terminal window, change directory to the `$HOME/fabric-samples/commercial-paper/organization/magnetocorp/application` folder
+1. From a terminal window, change directory to the `$HOME/fabric-samples/commercial-paper/organization/digibank/application` folder

 2. Run the queryapp client using node: